-Holes of Matter is a design research practice exploring voids as sources of freedom, diversity, and spontaneity within our regulated and patterned urban reality.
+Holes of Matter is a design studio exploring voids as sources of freedom, diversity, and spontaneity.

-Agricultural landscapes (bed-furrow-bed-furrow), city fabrics (street-block-street-block), block configurations (driveway-flowerbed-entry-driveway-flowerbed-entry), glass curtain walls (glazing-mullion-glazing-mullion), apartment layouts (entry-kitchen-room-room-room), and many other patterns of organization (etcetera-etcetera-etcetera) are used by processes of urbanization and inhabitation.
-Such patterns are designed in accordance to our social, cultural, artistic, and ecological conceptions, as well as our technological and economic capacities.
-Relationships between patterns are constantly optimized through technical means, constantly fine-tuned to current cultural meanings, constantly re-assessed in their political repercussions, constantly re-evaluated for their aesthetic implications, and constantly questioned for their ecological impact.
+Urbanization and inhabitation processes use agricultural landscapes (bed-furrow-bed-furrow), city fabrics (street-block-street-block), residential yards (driveway-flowerbed-entry-driveway-flowerbed-entry), glass curtain walls (glazing-mullion-glazing-mullion), apartment layouts (entry-kitchen-room-room-room), and other various patterns of organization (etcetera-etcetera-etcetera) to construct the built environment.
+Such patterns result from social, cultural, artistic, and ecological conceptions, as well as technological and economic capacities.
+The relationships between patterns are continually optimized through technical means, continuously fine-tuned to current cultural meanings, regularly re-assessed in their political repercussions, periodically re-evaluated for their aesthetic implications, and consistently questioned for their ecological impact.

-Within this patterned environment, voids are opportunities for the unplanned and the unpredictable to emerge: they are openings for freedom, diversity, and spontaneity, which are unpatterned and unpatternable.
+Holes of Matter focuses on the voids that emerge within this patterned environment.
+They are opportunities for the unplanned and the unpredictable to emerge: they are openings for freedom, diversity, and spontaneity, which are unpatterned and unpatternable.
 Voids are outsides to the prevailing context.